Rusteal/AI-audiobooks/README.md

 My own benchmarks:
-5060 Ti, created a file from a given voice, 3.5 minutes file, produced in sligtly more than 5 minutes. another file 20 pages, file duration: , produced:
+5060 Ti, created a file from a given voice, 3.5 minutes file, produced in sligtly more than 5 minutes. another file 20 pages, file duration: , produced in: 1600*2=3200 seconds, or almoust an hour.